 Homemade Diets

 If you do not want to feed your Goldendoodle a commercial diet, you can cook for your Goldendoodle.
-You will need to make sure that the diet that you are cooking for your dog will help meet their dietary needs.
+You will need to ensure that the diet you are cooking for your dog will help meet their dietary needs.

 Some foods that are good in nutrition and are easy for your Goldendoodle to digest are: